liweizhuo001/FCA-Map/README.md

 # FCA-Map
-Copyright 2018 by  Academy of Mathematics and Systems Science Chinese Academy of Sciences
+Copyright 2019 by Academy of Mathematics and Systems Science Chinese Academy of Sciences.
+Click the link https://github.com/icgw/FCA-Map for the new version.

-FCA_Map is a tool for ontology matching, which uses the Formal Concept Analysis formalism to cluster the commonalities across ontologies.
+FCA_Map is a tool for ontology matching, which uses the Formal Concept Analysis (FCA) formalism to cluster the commonalities across ontologies.

 Time: 9/12/2019  Author: Mengyi Zhao & Weizhuo Li   Mail:  liweizhuo@amss.ac.cn & liweizhuo2012@163.com
 Software: Java 1.7 or higher.